Strawvalley/outside-the-box/README.md

 # outside-the-box

-Built with RxJS and Socket.IO.
+Built on NodeJs with RxJS, Socket.IO and TypeScript.

 ## Development